Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 } LogParent;
 ~~~

-The `commitment` field contains the output of evaluating HMAC on
+The `timestamp` field contains the timestamp that the leaf was created in
-`CommitmentValue`, as described in {{commitment}}.
-The `prefix_tree` field
+milliseconds since the Unix epoch.
+The `prefix_tree` field contains the new root
-contains the root hash of the prefix tree, after inserting a new label-version
+hash of the prefix tree after inserting any new desired entries.
-pair for the `label` in `CommitmentValue`.

 The value of a parent node is computed by hashing together the values of its
 left and right children: